djurigd/GitSocial/README.md

 Public-facing error messages are intentionally short and user-friendly.
 Detailed Supabase errors stay in the developer console so debugging information is available without exposing raw service messages in the UI.

+## NOTE
+The email sign up / log in is unavailable right now.
+Though we are taking a look on fixing the issue.